Non-Koi-Related Rants / Blog

 Probably my second biggest issue with Aquascape ponds is the gravel they put in to cover the entire bottom and plant shelves.
 This is where the cesspool comes in.

 You see all the fish wastes, dead plant material, leaves, dead bugs, etc. all end up in this gravel.
 Over a very short time this gravel is barely visible because it gets full of, and covered by, all these waste products.
 First, it looks like crap!
 Second, when this occurs this biological muck is an anaerobic bacteria factory and parasite nursery.
-Anaerobic bacteria are not good, as they carry fish pathogens that can and will attack your fish.
+Anaerobic conditions are not good, as they carry fish pathogens that can and will attack your fish.
+Some strains can be deadly to people as well!

 Also these bacteria need no oxygen to survive and they actually thrive in a low to no oxygen environment.
-These bacteria end up there because of the muck, as this is what they live on for food.
-Yes, they consume and process this muck, and one byproduct of this action is hydrogen sulfide in gas form.
+These bacteria end up there because of the muck, as this is what they live on for food and reproduction.
+Yes, they do consume and process this muck, and one byproduct of this action is hydrogen sulfide in gas form.
 Aquascape talks about this as if it is a good thing!
 It’s not!

 This gas gets trapped in this muck layer, and in time releases as bubbles which rise to the surface and dissipate.
 Hydrogen sulfide is highly toxic to fish, and is responsible for killing more fish than almost anything in the pond.
 This is especially true in winter.